near/near-discovery-components/README.md

 # Contributing

 Please create feature branches off of develop.

+When referencing another widget or any parameter that depends on the network, please use the placeholders defined in `replacements.json`.
+Placeholders should be encapsulated in the `${}` expression.
+Here is an example of a placeholder usage:

+`<Widget src={homepage ?? "${REPL_ACCOUNT}/widget/ActivityPage"} />;`

+Placeholders are replaced with the target values specified in replacements.json during the deployment of widgets.

+Feel free to specify a new placeholder if needed.
+The placeholder should have a `REPL` prefix, for example:

+`REPL_SOME_URL`

+PRs merged into develop are deployed to a testnet environment as widgets are updated.

+When a production deployment is ready, develop should be merged into main which will automatically deploy widgets to production.

 Use [bos-loader](https://github.com/near/near-discovery#local-component-development) to faciliate testing the appearance and behavior of your components from a locally running viewer, or near.org.

-When a production deployment is ready, develop should be merged into main which will automatically deploy widgets to production.

 # Troubleshooting Deployments